 To the right of Beethoven (sorry, there isn’t enough space to label 150+ composers!) you see the ridges for Brahms, Bruckner and Chopin.
 The next major ridge (in the middle, with the yellow peak in the center) stands for Handel and Haydn, followed by Mozart (3 peaks of similar height, preceded by Mendelssohn and Monteverdi).
 Then, there’s the ridge for Schubert and Schumann, and at the far right there’s Wagner.
 The green peak happens to be “Der Ring des Nibelungen” (predecessor to “The Lord of the Rings”!) with Furtwängler conducting.

-Second Try: Chronological View
+LP Collection: Chronological View

 That is boring and not very instructive, i.e., it doesn’t provide much more information than the simple list above.
 How about sorting composers by their birth year rather than alphabetically?
 The result is a little more informative, as we can now see how the music in my collection is distributed over the past 700 (roughly) years: